blinkbitcoin/dev.blink.sv/docs/examples/btcpayserver-plugin.md

   * in case of an existing store:<br />
     `Lightning` → `Settings` → `Change connection` → `Use custom node`

-* the connection script for BTCPay Server is minimum:
+* the connection string for BTCPay Server is minimum:
   ```
   type=blink;api-key=blink_...
   ```